merylldindin/topologyx/CONTRIBUTING.md

 I rely on dynamic typing via [Pydantic](https://pydantic-docs.helpmanual.io/) and use static typing via VSCode for now.
 To enable static typing, ensure that you are using the VSCode extension [Pylance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance).

-Static typing is handled via the help of [mypy](https://pydantic-docs.helpmanual.io/mypy_plugin/).
+Static typing is handled via the help of [ty](https://docs.astral.sh/ty/) from Astral.

 ## Git Conventions